Updated August 9th, 2018.

 Be warned, prices are inflated in Boracay given its popularity, but you can’t put a price on fun and experience, so stretch the bank balance for a few days of and enjoy the Philippines most visited tourist spot.

-Places to Stay
+Where to Stay in Boracay

 There are a few different areas to stay on Boracay with a huge range of prices.
 Pick up rooms for as little as 500Php per night, while a night of luxury will cost you $400US.
 If you want to find a cheaper place just head back from the beach a bit and prices will drop down.
 Each area has its own flavour…

-- White Beach Station 2: Station 2 is where it’s all happening.
+White Beach Station 2: Station 2 is where it’s all happening.
 If you love to be right in the thick of things then this is the place to be.
-Yes there will be crowds, and yes there will be atmosphere.
+Yes, there will be crowds, and yes, there will be atmosphere.

-- Bulabog Beach: If you’re into kite surfing and want to be close to the wind, then the eastern side of the island picks up from November to April.
-This side of the island is considerably quieter than white beach at night, but during the day both the water and beach are a kite extravaganza.
+Bulabog Beach: If you’re into kite surfing and want to be close to the wind, then the eastern side of the island picks up from November to April.
+This side of the island is considerably quieter than White Beach at night, but during the day both the water and beach are a kite extravaganza.

 These are the main areas to stay but don’t be afraid to go inland either if you want to do things on the cheap, it’s a small island and it doesn’t take too long to get around!